JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 * Take a deep dive into the Kotlin Multiplatform documentation:
   * [Project configuration](multiplatform-project-configuration.md)
   * [Working with multiplatform dependencies](https://kotlinlang.org/docs/multiplatform-add-dependencies.html)
-  * Publishing artifacts: [apps](multiplatform-publish-apps.md) or [libraries] (TODO link to libraries tutorial)
-* Learn about the Compose Multiplatform UI framework, its fundamentals, and platform-specific features: [CMP overview]
+* Learn about the Compose Multiplatform UI framework, its fundamentals, and platform-specific features: [CMP overview] (TODO overview)

 Discover code already written for KMP:
 * Our [Samples](multiplatform-samples.md) page, with official JetBrains samples as well as a curated list of